ismir2022/ismir2022.github.io/diversity/mentoring/index.md

 <br> <br> *A. All mentored papers will go through the same review process as all other papers submitted to an ISMIR conference.
 There is no assurance that a mentored paper will be accepted to the conference.*
 <br>

-For any further questions, please write to us at <a href="mailto:ismir2022-diversity@ismir.net">ismir2022-diversity@ismir.net</a>
+For any further questions, please write to us at [ismir2022-diversity@ismir.net](mailto:ismir2022-diversity@ismir.net).